tyedem/Books-Recommendation-System/README.md

 2. For exploratory analysis and recommendation system, refer to `recommendations.ipynb`.
 3. Raw and cleaned datasets are stored in the `Resources` folder.

+# Libraries
+In order to run this project, you will need the following libraries:

+- pandas
+- pathlib
+- numpy
+- re
+- seaborn
+- matplotlib
+- scipy
+- sklearn

 # Data Cleanup
 To initiate the cleanup process a few key checks and actions were completed on all 3 datasets as required:
 1. Check nulls